nikkitissen/airbnb_30daysrule/README.md

 ## Motivation

 With the introduction of the 30-day rule, renters have less time to achieve the breakeven point.
 Hence, it is logical that the prices rise.
-But are the inc
+But does the announcement indeed have a significant effect?
+If so, how much do the prices rise?

 ## Method and results

 To analyse whether the announcement of the 30-day rule has a significant effect on the housing price of Airbnb houses, an event study will be conducted.
 With a window of 14 days before the announcement and 30 days after, it will be analysed whether the announcement has a significant effect.

 ## Repository overview

 Provide an overview of the directory structure and files.